-The encoding property has a data type of URI, and is OPTIONAL unless elements is set, in which case it is RE-QUIRED.
+The encoding property has a data type of IRI, and is OPTIONAL unless elements is set, in which case it is RE-QUIRED.
 This property MUST indicate how the elements property of a Sequence are formed and interpreted.
+The encoding property SHOULD respectively contain a IRI identifying from the textual format (https://identifiers. org/edam:format_2330) branch of the EDAM ontology.